metabase/metabase/docs/permissions/data-sandboxes-draft.md

 6. Select "Sandboxed".
 7. Select "Use a saved question to create a custom view for this table".
 8. Select your saved question.
-9. Optional: [add an attribute-based filter](#adding-a-filter-to-an-advanced-sandbox) to the saved question.
+9. Optional: [add a dynamic filter](#adding-a-dynamic-filter-to-an-advanced-sandbox) to the saved question.
 10. Go to **Collections** and set the permissions to **View** for any collections containing SQL questions that use the sandboxed data.

 For an example, see [Advanced data sandboxing: limiting access to columns](https://www.metabase.com/learn/permissions/data-sandboxing-column-permissions).